 Second, you should know that the term "crossover" seems to have crossed over into full-size sports utility vehicle status.
 The"crossover" I'm reviewing today is much, much larger than my Honda Pilot, which is considered an SUV.

-That said, I fell in love with the 2014 GMC Acadia.
+That said, I fell in love with the Acadia!
 Head over heels, nose plant to the ground, ridiculously in love with this vehicle.